-Someone arrested in California for a third-time DUI faces the possibility of a two separate drivers license suspensions:
+If you get arrested in California for a third-time DUI, you face the possibility of two separate driver’s license suspensions:

-If the driver is convicted in court of a third offense DUI, he/she gets a three-year drivers license suspension.
-However, the DMV may permit the defendant to continue driving if he/she gets an ignition interlock device installed.
+If you are convicted in court of a third offense DUI, you get a three-year driver’s license suspension.
+However, the DMV may permit you to continue driving if you get an ignition interlock device installed.
 This mandatory IID period usually lasts two years.

-If he/she loses the DMV hearing, he/she gets a one-year suspension.
-However, the DMV may permit the defendant to continue driving during this year if he/she gets an ignition interlock device installed.
+If you lose the DMV hearing, you get a one-year suspension.
+However, the DMV may permit you to continue driving during this year if you get an ignition interlock device installed.

-Third Time DUI Convictions and the Three-Year License Suspensions
+Third Time DUI Convictions and the 3-Year License Suspension

 One-Year License Suspensions Triggered by DMV Proceedings